-In November, Ki Financial Limited (KFL or Ki), entered into a \$130m sustainability linked 'Funds at Lloyd's' letter of credit agreement with its banking partners.
+In October 2022, Ki Financial Limited (KFL), increased its sustainability linked 'Funds at Lloyd's' letter of credit agreement to \$180m (2021: \$130m) with new and existing banking partners.
 The facility, which is structured to support the Syndicate as it grows, is linked to the ESG rating of Ki's 'Funds at Lloyd's' investment portfolios and Syndicate assets, with its pricing depending on the compliance of the Syndicate's investment portfolios with ESG targets.
 This builds on the investment guidelines that the Syndicate has established for its third-party managers, which incorporate ESG principles and targets, and will help the Syndicate build a sustainable footprint.